devkalu/devkalu/README.md

 🌱 I’m currently learning Continous Integration and Contionous Development/Delivery on React Native

-📫 Drop me a mail for collaboration or
+📫 Drop me a mail for collaboration